stevenhalverson/stevenhalverson/README.md

 # Hi, I'm Steven 👋

-I work at the intersection of **AI annotation, dataset curation, and fine-tuning**.
+I work at the intersection of **AI annotation, dataset curation, and model training**.
-My current focus is my own **SSLQ image annotation project** using Label Studio, exploring how high-quality data feeds into LoRA fine-tuning and multimodal RLHF.
+My current focus is my own **SSLQ image annotation project** using AI generated images (synthetic data) annotated via Label Studi, uploading to Hugging Face, and used in training LoRA image models.

 ---